-- 5. Use one of the following methods to install your license: - Browse for your license file and click Upload File. - Open your Accelerator license file, copy and paste the text to the Data field and click OK.
+- 6. Use one of the following methods to install your license: - Click Choose File to browse for your license file, then click Upload File, and then click OK. - Open your license file, then copy and paste the text in to the Data field, and then click OK.